angonyfox/bt-ccxt-store/README.md

   Note that some exchanges may send different notification data

-- Broker mapping added as I noticed that there differences between the expected order_types and retuned status's from canceling an order
+- Broker mapping added as I noticed that there differences between the expected order_types and returned status's from canceling an order

-- Added a new mappings parameter to the script with defaults.
+- Added a new mapping parameter to the script with defaults.

 - Added a new get_wallet_balance method.
 This will allow manual checking of the balance.
   The method will allow setting parameters.
 Useful for getting margin balances

 - Modified getcash() and getvalue():
   Backtrader will call getcash and getvalue before and after next, slowing things down with rest calls.
 As such, these will just return the last values called from getbalance().
   Because getbalance() will not be called by cerebro, you need to do this manually as and when
    you want the information.

 - **Note:** The broker mapping should contain a new dict for order_types and mappings like below: